 In September 2014, the government implemented a new National Curriculum.
-St John's Catholic Primary School has adopted this curriculum, and we have planned around it to ensure that it matches the needs of our children, while ensuring that they receive a wide range of opportunities across all subjects.
+St John's Catholic Primary School has adopted this broad and balanced curriculum, and we have planned around it to ensure that it matches the needs of our children, while ensuring that they receive a wide range of opportunities across all subjects.

-Please scroll down to see how the government's focus on British values is implemented in our school.
+Please scroll down to see how the British values are implemented in our school.
+We see British Values being rooted in our Gospel Values.

 The link to the DFE website, where details of all curriculum subjects can be found is: